Do you have an internal marketing team? How about an internal sales and marketing team? Is your "team" or "committee" 1 person?

 - What business are we really in from our current and future clients' perspective?

-- Who isn't at the table that should be? e.g., who may have been missed for the team?
+- Who isn't at the table who should be? e.g., who may have been missed for the team?

 - What is the current buying criteria of our clients?